jovanovicnenad95-coder/GNS3-network-labs/README.md

-This repository contains labs that i done day by day in GNS3.
+This repository contains labs that i have done day by day in GNS3.